pendo-io/data-sync-gcp-export-loading-example/README.md

 This repository provides sample code for how to load Pendo Data Sync data from Google Cloud Storage (GCS) into Google BigQuery (BQ).
 For detailed instructions on this process, please see the (Data Sync Export Handling)[https://support.pendo.io/hc/en-us/articles/14617105854875-Data-Sync-Export-Handling] article in the Pendo Help Center.

-All code in this repository is free to use, and as such, there is NO WARRANTY, SLA or SUPPORT for this code.
-This code is meant to be a starting point for your team to help you get to value with Pendo Data Sync more quickly.
-Please do not reach out to Pendo Support for help with these code, as Data Sync ETL is outside of the remit of their team and responsibilities.
+This library of custom code snippets has been created by Pendo Professional Services, with the intent of enhancing the capabilities of Pendo products.
+Any and all snippets in this library are free and provided at no additional cost, and as such, are provided "AS IS.
+For the avoidance of doubt, the library does not include any indemnification, support, or warranties of any kind, whether express or implied.
+For the avoidance of doubt, these snippets are outside of the remit of the Pendo Support team so please do not reach out to them for assistance with the library of code.
+Please do not reach out to Pendo Support for help with these snippets, as custom code is outside of the remit of their team and responsibilities.

 ### Getting Started